GYRASCOPE (Digital talking board)

 - Static fields are natural dc electric fields that can be present on an object or a human.
 They can exist in the air especially during a thunderstorm.
 Static fields are different from magnetic fields which most meters in the Paranormal field pick up.
 Magnetic fields are used widely throughout today's technology and therefore can create false positives in Emf meters.
 Since the Gyrascope detects static fields, it is less likely to create a false positive.

 - One internal Parascope static sensor controls the Yes/No/Maybe portion of the dial, and the other internal Parascope static sensor controls the alphabet portion.
-The static sensors are connected to an edison style light bulb that uses the tungsten inside the lighbulb as an antenna.
+The static sensors are connected to the light bulbs and uses the tungsten inside as an antenna.
+Bulb size and shape will vary depending on availability.
 The light bulbs are removable to reduce the sensitivity if needed.

 - When one of the antennas on the Gyrascope detects a static field it will stop the dial and light up either a letter or yes/no with a UV light.
 The UV light will energize the glow in the dark dial and will show the responses for a couple seconds so you can see your responses in complete darkness.